 Andrea Gasparri received the Graduate degree (cum laude) in Computer Science and the Ph.D. degree in Computer Science and Automation from the Roma Tre University, Rome, Italy, in 2004 and 2008, respectively.

 He is currently an Assistant Professor with the Department of Computer Science and Automation, University of “Roma Tre.”

 He has been awarded with the National Scientific Qualification for Associate Professor (Automatica, 09/G1) in 2014 (round 2013).

 Andrea Gasparri’s research interests are in the areas of

 mobile robotics, sensor networks and more generally networked

-- Our paper on Set Input-to-State Stability for Spatially Interacting Multi-Agent Systems will appear at CDC14
+- Our paper on Set Input-to-State Stability for Spatially Interacting Multi-Agent Systems appeared at CDC14

-- Our paper on joint motion and transmission control for robotic message ferrying will appear at MASS14
+- Our paper on joint motion and transmission control for robotic message ferrying appeared at MASS14

-- Our paper on distributed algorithms for hole detection in a wireless sensor network will appear at MASS14
+- Our paper on distributed algorithms for hole detection in a wireless sensor network appeared at MASS14

 - Our paper on networked robots coordination in sensing and information routing applications appeared at IROS14